 2. The property must be assessed as a single residential dwelling.

 3. The homeowner cannot be receiving the credit on another home elsewhere in the Province.

 If you rent an apartment, then you may be entitled to the tax credit, however you will need to claim the tax credit on your income tax return.

 If you have not received the EPTC on your current year's property tax bill, you will need to claim the tax credit for the current year on your income tax return.

 In order to apply to have the credit added to your next year's property tax bill , you will need to fill out a Self-Declaration Form which can be obtained from the R.M. of St. Andrews Municipal Office.

 New in 2021 - In addition to this, the Province of Manitoba will be mailing out rebate cheques to qualifying property owners around October when St. Andrews taxes are due.
 In 2021, home and farm owners will receive a 25% rebate, which will increase to 50% in 2022.
 More information about the rebate can be found on the Province of Manitoba's website.

 If you own farmland in Manitoba, you may be eligible for a rebate on the farmland portion of your school taxes.
 This tax rebate program is offered/funded by the Province of Manitoba.
 More information can be found on the Manitoba Agricultural Services Corporation's (MASC) website.

-If you received a rebate in 2020, you will automatically receive a pre-filled 2021 application form in the mail late summer.
+If you received a rebate in 2021, you will automatically receive a pre-filled 2022 application form in the mail early fall.

 In accordance with the Freedom of Information and Protection of Privacy Act, no personal identifiers are included in the Government of Manitoba property assessment search database.
 You are able to search for property assessment information (using the legal description, roll number, or street address) by clicking on the link below.